axelmierczuk/malicious-url-detection/README.md

 python3 main.py -h
 ```

+Training models will require you to change the csv file locations that the models use yourself.
+These can be found in the `preprocess/format.csv` file, line 151.
+There may be other changes based on your data.

 The `PoC.py` file leverages the `API` class imported from `main.py` to analyze URLs with pre-trained models.

 To build a report from existing datasets: